OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-22.md

 There will no longer be any curse.
 The throne of God and of the Lamb will be in the city, and His servants will serve Him.

 ## Revelation 22:4
-They will see His face, and His name will be on their foreheads.
+They will behold His face, and His name will be inscribed on their foreheads.

 ## Revelation 22:5
 There will no longer be any night.
 They will not need the light of a lamp or the light of the sun, for the Lord God will illuminate them.
 And they will reign for ever and ever.